David West Announces Retirement From NBA

 West took a pay cut to go to the San Antonio Spurs in 2015, where he spent one season before moving on to the Warriors in 2016.
 While his time with Golden State was the least productive period of his, West wasn’t simply ring chasing and proved valuable when called upon, averaging 17.8 points per 36 minutes in his final season with the Warriors, according to Basketball Reference.

 West also had a very productive college career to go with his professional one.
-Spending four years at Xavier, West won three straight A-10 Player of the Year awards from 2001 to 2003, year West was named the Associated Press National Player of the Year.
+Spending four years at Xavier, West won three straight A-10 Player of the Year awards from 2001 to 2003.
+West was also named the Associated Press National Player of the Year.